Returning Sept 2020 - 14km, 15km with rappel, 25km, or 25km with rappel

 Our aid stations have all the good stuff: Hammer gel, Heed electrolyte, Coke, chips, fruit, and cookies.

 All CMTS races are now cup free events, meaning you’ll need to pack along your own source for fluids at aid stations and at the finish line.
-Here are two suggestions: A packable style bottle, or a homemade version – simply lop the top off an empty juicebox.
+Here are two suggestions: a collapsible cup (available in our merch store), or a homemade version with the top off an empty juicebox.

 15km and 25km Rappel Certification Course: